What is an essay?

-Essay writing which was pioneered by Montaigne and Bacon has greatly influenced education in America and Europe.
-Essays are one of the main elements of learning activities in these regions..
-Middle school students are required to attend structured essay writing courses to develop writing proficiency.
-At the higher education level, essay writing is often used as an entrance selection test, which is known as an admission essay.
-In social sciences and humanities lectures, essays are also used as a medium for final exams that determine the final score of a course.
+Essay writing which was pioneered by Montaigne and Bacon has greatly influenced modern education, where essays are used as one of the main learning tools.
+Most middle school students today are required to attend structured essay writing courses to develop writing proficiency.
+At the higher education level, essay writing is not only used as an entrance selection test--called admission essay but also as an important means of learning and as a medium for final exams that determine the final score of a course.

 Types of Essays

-Based on the purpose of writing and its content, essays can be grouped into five types.
+Academic essays can be grouped into five types.
 The first is the descriptive essays that are used to describe any topic that interests the author.
 This type of essay can describe a person, a room, a recreation area, and so on by presenting concrete details to lead the reader to a visualization of a subject.
 Supporting details are presented in a specific order (left to right, top to bottom, near to far, clockwise, and so on).
 This movement pattern reflects the sequence of details that are perceived through the senses.
 Kuta Beach describing a place and My Father, which describes a person, are two examples of a descriptive essay.

-The second type is the narrative essay that is created by revealing an event or story.
+The second type is the narrative essay which is created by revealing an event or story.
 Since the story is told through the writer's perception, narrative essays always use a first-person perspective.
-Narrative essays are usually written to engage the reader in the story, as if the reader were present while the story was unfolding.
+Narrative essays are usually written to engage the reader in the story as if the reader were present while the story was unfolding.
 To attain this goal, the writer must "tell", not just "show" a series of events.
 Essay Writing Assignment that Changed My Life is an example of a narrative essay.